 Living with IBS

-There’s a lot you can do to manage IBS.
-For example, reducing stress and staying physically active can be helpful.
-Medication can also help some people.
-Adjusting your diet is another important action you can take.
+The good news is that there’s a lot you can do to manage IBS.
+Reducing stress and staying physically active can be really helpful.
+Adjusting your diet can also make a big difference.

 What does FODMAP stand for?

 FODMAP stands for Fermentable, Oligo/Di/Mono-saccharides and Polyols.
 These are all types of carbohydrates that aren’t easily absorbed in the small intestine.
 They are found in many common foods.
 Here are some more details about what each of those words mean.

 - Fermentable – meaning that gut bacteria break down the nutrients, producing gas

 - Polyols – sugars found in some fruits and vegetables, and in artificial sweeteners